top of page

 TPM Philosophy and Activity Part 1 10 min.
 38 sec. (from JIPM Web site)

-How to Perform a SWOT Analysis for Goal Setting and Planning 26 minutes - Narrated PPT
+How to Perform a SWOT Analysis for Goal Setting and Planning 26 minutes - Narrated PPT.

 TPM Pillar Autonomous Maintenance 3 min.
-13 sec. - (Courtesy of Stuart Vietch of OpEx Solutions) A Nice short and sweet narrated video on the activities of the Pillar Autonomous Maintenance.
+13 sec. - (Courtesy of Stuart Veitch of OpEx Solutions) A Nice short and sweet narrated video on the activities of the Pillar Autonomous Maintenance.
 (One of the 8 TPM Pillars)

-Web sites and articles for training on lean concepts
+Websites and articles for training on lean concepts

 Much of the training and consultants in the USA do a great job of teaching many of the tools and methods of lean that are the same tools of TPM and TPS.
 Although these tools and methods can be helpful to TPM deployment, it is important to remember that the underlying principles of TPM need to focus on the following key achievements:

-The #1 goal is to keep the machines running at full speed all the time and making good product whenever they need to run.
-Make sure that all departments are focused on the #1 goal.
-See the definition by Seiichi Nakajima (Known as the Father of TPM) below:
+The #1 goal is to keep the machines running at full speed and make good products whenever they need to run.
+Make sure that all departments focus on the #1 goal.

 Gemba Academy

-A great service for delivering Lean training has been created by the "Gemba Academy" They have a video library with over 1500 lessons, and also offer a LMS to help organize, verify, and track the training of your employees.
-You can sample some of the introductory lessons for free on their web site: School-of-lean, but you will have to subscribe for the full slate of courses.
-Actually, the first lesson in each category is free, and about 5 -15 minutes and is a great executive summary for someone wanting to become familiar with the key concepts.
+A great service for delivering Lean training created by the "Gemba Academy."
+They have a video library with over 1500 lessons and also offer an LMS to help organize, verify, and track the training of your employees.
+You can sample some of the introductory lessons for free on their website, School-of-lean, but you must subscribe for the full slate of courses; the first lesson in each category is free, about 5 -15 minutes, and is a great executive summary for someone wanting to become familiar with the key concepts.
 Some free examples are:

-Gemba academy podcasts
+Gemba Academy podcasts

 Mike Rother - author of Toyota Kata